flippe2/MAXUP/README.md

 ## 📄 Repository Contents

 - `MAXUP_Whitepaper.docx` – The full document with all concepts, models, applications, and innovations.
-- `Résumé_MAXUP.pdf` – A condensed version for investors, partners, or press.
+- `SummaryMAXUP.pdf` – A condensed version for investors, partners, or press.
 - `README.md` – This file.
 - `LICENSE` – The project's open-source license.
 - *(Coming soon)* Prototype files: electronic schematics, equipment sketches, etc.